Victorian Government bans high-risk flammable cladding for multi-story buildings

 The line has now been drawn in the sand.
 Aluminium Composite Panels MUST HAVE a core material of greater than 93% inert filler (inert content) by mass in external cladding as part of a wall system for Type A or Type B construction in Victoria.

-Mitsubishi Chemical Infratec Co. in Japan has developed the new Mitsubishi ALPOLIC NC Non-Combustible Mineral Core Aluminium Composite Material that achieves all of the safety requirements that have been recently implemented in Victoria.
+ALPOLIC™ by Mitsubishi Chemical Infratec Co., Ltd in Japan has developed the new ALPOLIC NC Non-Combustible Mineral Core Aluminium Composite Material that achieves all of the safety requirements that have been recently implemented in Victoria.

-• 20 year FULL Cover Warranty (incl. rectification costs) direct from globally trusted manufacturer (Mitsubishi)
+- 20 year FULL Cover Warranty (incl. rectification costs) direct from globally trusted manufacturer (ALPOLIC™ by Mitsubishi Chemical Infratec Co., Ltd)

 Keep an eye out for this world leading cladding on a building near you.